JEE Main 2026 Session 2 April 6 Shift 1 Paper Analysis: Difficulty Level, Subject-wise Review & Question Paper PDF

 JEE Main 2026 April 6 Shift 1 Paper Analysis Mathematics

-- The average time taken to attempt the mathematics section in the April 6 shift 1 is expected to be 60-70 minutes.
+- The average time taken to attempt the mathematics section in the April 6 shift 1 is to be 60-70 minutes.

 - Easy: 10 questions.